parsehex/ai-chat/README.md

 ## Setup

+Windows:
+Install Git For Windows (install the bash terminal)

 1. npm install
 2. In backend/, rename .env.sample to .env and fill in the values
 3. npm run build